NCF’s Tuesday Tidbit’s!

 Herschel Bentley is the Executive Director of National Credit Federation.
 He has 30 years experience in the credit, mortgage and real estate markets and loves helping people improve their credit and seeing referral sources grow their business.

-Lawrence Law is the Regional Director for NCF and CEO of Vantage Credit Alliance.
-If you need assistance email him at Lawrence@VantageCreditAlliance.com
+Lawrence M Law is CEO of Vantage Credit Alliance and Regional Director for National Credit Federation.
+If you need assistance call 801-769-9443 or write him at Lawrence@VantageCreditAlliance.com